Patents - Ukraine: Lexology GTDT Practice Guides

 - What is the legal standard for determining whether a patent is ‘obvious’ or ‘inventive’ in view of the prior art?

 - An invention is considered inventive if it is not obvious to a person skilled in the art and if it does not obviously derive from the prior art.
-A ‘person skilled in the art’ is a specialist in a particular field, having access to knowledge that became publicly available before the filing date, or, if priority is claimed, before the priority date.
+A ‘person skilled in the art’ is a specialist in a particular field, having access to knowledge that became publicly available before the filing date or, if priority is claimed, before the priority date.
 The term ‘knowledge’ covers books, manuals, monographs and other published studies in a particular field, as well as patent documentation, scientific articles, etc.

 - Are there any grounds on which an otherwise valid patent can be deemed unenforceable owing to misconduct by the inventors or the patent owner, or for some other reason?

 - The law does not provide for any grounds based on which the patent can be deemed unenforceable.
 In general, the presumption of patent validity applies, so challenging the patent’s enforceability would mean challenging its validity.
-The only circumstance under which a patent is unenforceable is if the three-year statute of limitation period has passed by the date on which a patent holder files an infringement action.
+The only circumstance under which a patent is unenforceable is if the three-year statute of limitations period has passed by the date on which a patent holder files an infringement action.

 Prior user defence